asierberra/asierberra.github.io/_posts/2019-06-16-the-world-is-gonna-change....md

 like agriculture, or climate engineering, or ultra-high-tech minimalist manufacturing.

 But surely, the most important quality in this new world will be being strong.
+Because, the world as we know it is gonna change...

 ---------------